 As regards recycling, the origin and properties of the raw material make it possible to upgrade products on the industrial scale.
 Technicaps has already implemented three solutions to this aim.
 The first is historic: the parts can be turned into blast to strip fragile surfaces, like plane cockpits.
 Another possibility, in partnership with Reprocover, consists in retransforming highly resistant thermoset parts for cable trays intended for railways, which are now made of concrete.
 Ultimately, part of crushed products can be distributed in horticultural fields.
 “Most of our product is composed of urea, the most popular component in slow-release flower fertilizers.”

 Now, as regards recycling on the part of consumers, the product can be sorted, but it cannot be recycled, due to its small size.
 The same actually goes for all perfume and cosmetics caps.
-But since the product benefits from recycling systems, Technicaps offers a collection, sorting, and valorization solution with Terracycle.
-“Today, we are the only ones to be able to offer 100% recyclable products, because we have solutions available to recycle them on an industrial scale, as well as a collection service apart from the standard system,” adds Arnaud Revel.
+But since the product benefits from recycling systems, Technicaps is evaluating with Terracycle a solution to collect, sort, and valorize end of use products.

 Finally, it should be said that to produce one tonne of Bakelite, 1.14 tonne of CO2 is emitted, which is still three times less than to make one tonne of mass-produced thermosets.